JackyC415/ai-heuristic-search-algorithms/README.md

 # BFS and DFS Algorithm

-BFS and DFS were implemented based on the uniformed cost search algorithm.
+BFS and DFS were implemented based on the uniformed cost search algorithm; referenced pseudocode from the textbook,"Artificial Intelligence A Modern Approach Third Edition by Stuart J. Russell and Peter Norvig", located in pages.82.
 Author of implmentations: Jacky Z. Chen

 # Backward Chaining Algorithm